-ABE Non-Degree Seeking Student Admissions Requirements (5-Week and 8-Week)
+ABE Non-Degree Seeking Student Admissions Requirements

-Students who wish to enroll in either the 5- or 8-Week Accelerated Course Programs and do not intend to complete a degree at Lincoln College may apply for admission to Lincoln College's Accelerated Course Programs as a Non-Degree Seeking Student.
+Students who wish to enroll in the Accelerated Course Program and do not intend to complete a degree at Lincoln College may apply for admission to Lincoln College's Accelerated Bridge to Education as a Non-Degree Seeking Student.
 Non-Degree Seeking Students are subject to all College policies and procedures including admissions requirements, criteria and academic standing policies as outlined later in this catalog.
 If a Non-Degree Seeking Student wishes to convert to a degree-seeking program, they must follow the appropriate application procedure for the degree and/or campus program they wish to pursue as outlined in this catalog.
 A maximum of thirty (30) semester credit hours taken as a Non-Degree Seeking Student at Lincoln College can be applied toward a Lincoln College degree should a student decide to seek a degree.